IQSS/dataverse/doc/Sphinx/source/User/find-use-data.rst

 **Search - Basic**

-You can search for datasets across the entire Dataverse Network from the Network homepage, or search within a dataverse from the dataverse homepage.
-When you search across the Network, datasets in restricted dataverses are not included in the search.
-Restricted datasets are included in search results, and a lock icon appears beside those datasets in the results list.
-After your search is complete, you can further narrow your list of data by searching again in the results.
+You can search for datasets across the entire Dataverse from the Network homepage, or search within a dataverse from a specific dataverse's homepage.
+When you search across Dataverse, datasets in restricted dataverses are not included in the search.

-It supports a search in any field of the dataset's Metadata, which includes citation information, abstract and other scope-related information, methodology, and Terms of Use.
-In addition, file descriptions also are searched.

 **Search - Advanced** (Needs to be edited/updated once advanced search is developed)

-In an advanced search, you can refine your criteria by choosing which Cataloging Information fields to search.
-You also can apply logic to the field search.
-For text fields, you can specify that the field searched either *contains* or *does not contain\ the text that you enter.
-For date fields, you can specify that the field searched is either *later than* nor *earlier than* the date that you enter.
-Refer to the `Documentation <http://lucene.apache.org/java/docs/>`__  page for the latest version at the Lucene website and look for *Query Syntax* for full details.
+In an advanced search, you can refine your criteria by choosing which Metadata fields to search.

 To perform an advanced search, click the Advanced Search link at the top-right of the Search panel.
 You can search the following study